jlrickert/zet/docs/272/README.md

    ```

    - Edit `/boot/loader/entries/arch.conf` to use the zen kernel
-   - For bootloader use refind.
+   - For bootloader use systemd-boot.

      Make the following edit to `/boot/EFI/refind/refind.conf`